clock-d/odin-recipes/README.md

 # odin-recipes
-An HTML website with links to three webpages, each containing a specific recipe Contents of each webpage contain:
+An HTML website with links to three webpages, each containing a specific recipe.
+Contents of each webpage contain:
   - A title heading
   - An image of the finished dish